 The plan of care is like the road map that guides everyone.
-The patient’s physician drives the care plan, and directs the nursing staff to follow a specific care plan that is designed just for the individual patient.
-In home care, this works best when the nurse, patient, and family all get together and meet each other, and to get everyone on the same page with their role in the care plan.
+The patient’s physician drives the personalized care plan and directs the nursing staff.
+In home care, this works best when the nurse, patient and family get together to get everyone on the same page with their role in the care plan.
 It could be a simple thing, such as the patient likes to have his medication between 8 and 10 am.
 From that point, home caregivers follow the care plan, and a registered nurse supervises by checking the plan notes to ensure it is followed and that care is documented appropriately.

 8. Does the agency require the caregivers to carry photo identification?

 Carrying a photo ID is required by the Accreditation Commission for Health Care (ACHC).
 It’s good practice to ask home caregivers to show identification – established home care agencies provide their caregivers with a photo ID badge that includes the company’s logo so that you can be sure the person is who they say they are.

 9. If I am dissatisfied with my caregiver, can I request a replacement?

 Some places will not allow you to request another caregiver if you are not satisfied.
 But a good home care provider allows you to request a different person and will make the change if you are not satisfied for any reason.
 With that said, nurses don’t exactly grow on trees; if you request a new nurse frequently, then there may be days where you or your loved one goes without care because the office staff needs to identify and coordinate a replacement.
 The bottom line is that this is your home, and you have the right to say who comes into your home.

 10. Does the provider keep a “log book” in my home to document services performed (meals, activities, bathing, etc.)?